robswc/hi-wonder-tank-chassis/README.md

 ```

 I derived the constants/addresses from HiWonder's arduino tutorial.
 The scripts use [smbus2](https://pypi.org/project/smbus2/) to handle the writing operations.
 That would be the only 3rd party library needed.

+The main script tank_control.py is a simple script that allows you to control the tank chassis with the arrow keys.

+It opens up a curses window and listens for arrow key presses.
+When an arrow key is pressed, it sends the appropriate motor instructions to the motor controller.

+I'll be adding more scripts as I develop them and contributions are welcome!